frcdesign/FRCDesign.org/docs/design-guide/stage1/1C-powerTransmissions.md

 <span class="left">[< 1B: Design Methodology](1B-designMethodology.md)</span> <span class="right">[Stage 2A >](../stage2/2A-drivebaseFullDetail.md)</span>
 <br>

 So far the models you have made are all structural components, but this is only half of what makes a robot.
 In order to make our robots move and score, motors that generate rotational motion are typically utilized.
-In section 1C, you'll be introduced to modeling *power transmissions*.
-Power transmissions are the bearings, shafts, gears, belts, and chains that are used to transfer this rotational motion from the motor to do just about everything you can design.
+In section 1C, you'll be introduced to modeling some *power transmissions*.
+Power transmissions include the bearings, shafts, gears, belts, and chains that are used to transfer rotational motion from a motor or actuator to do just about anything.

 ## Shafts and Bearings

-To begin, you will be first introduced to shafts and bearings.
+To begin, you will be introduced to shafts and bearings.
 Shafts transmit rotational power, with hex shafts being the most common in FRC.
 These hexagonal shafts, typically in 1/2" and 3/8" diameters (measured from flat to flat), may sometimes have rounded corners, creating "rounded hex shafts."

 Bearings support the shafts and enable smooth spinning.
 Standard hex shafts use 1/2" hex bearings, while rounded hex shafts can use round bearings for easier alignment.